 Attending the welcome back party

-Attending Pre-departure for new exchange students
+Attending pre-departure for outgoing students

 Dealing with reverse culture shock

-Unfair as it might seem, you may come home and get a case of reverse culture shock.
+Be prepared that you may come home and get a case of reverse culture shock.

 When you return: